Our Curriculum Intent Statement

 - evaluate and analyse creative works using the language of art, craft and design

 - know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-The teaching and implementation of the Art and Design Curriculum at Eynesbury C of E Primary School is based on the National Curriculum and the Kapow Art Scheme of Work( as of September 2021) ensuring a well structured approach to this creative subject.
+The teaching and implementation of the Art and Design Curriculum at Eynesbury C of E Primary School is based on the National Curriculum and supported by the Kapow Art Scheme plans, ensuring a well-structured approach to this creative subject.

 Early Years Foundation Stage

 Pupils explore and use a variety of media and materials through a combination of child initiated and adult directed activities.
 They have opportunities to learn to:

 - Explore the textures, movement, feel and look of different media and materials